Perturbative calculations of entanglement entropy: Perturbations to the saturated phase

 We assume that $V$ acts at time $0$, whereas $R$ acts at a later time $t$.
 Thus, $A_j$ is understood as $A_j(t)=e^{iH_0t}A_j(0)e^{-iH_0t}$, where $A_j(0)$ is some simple (e.g.\ one- or two-body) operator.
 The calculation will be done by the replica method for a general large $N$ system in the early time regime, i.e.\ before the scrambling time.
 However $t$ is taken to be sufficiently large such that OTOCs are parametrically greater than correlators with non-alternating times.
 Note that $\rho(x,\epsilon)$ involves only non-alternating operators such as $A_{j}X\rho_0 XA_{j}^{\dag}$.
 However, OTOCs appear due to the use of replicas.
 The ``unimportant terms'' in \eqref{rho_xw} are exactly those that do not generate any OTOCs.

 In the next section, we study partial derivatives of $S(\rho)$, assuming that $\rho$ depends on parameters in some particular way.
-This setting does not directly include the function $\rho(x,\epsilon)$ given by equation~\eqref{rho_xw}.
+This formalism has regular structure extending to higher orders, but it does not directly include the function $\rho(x,\epsilon)$ given by equation~\eqref{rho_xw}.
 To cover this case, we will use a trick called ``locking two operators in the same replica'', see section~\ref{sec:locking}.
+A streamlined entropy calculation, bypassing the general formalism, is given in section~\ref{sec:streamlined}.